DHILIP201/Movie-Backend-Files/README.md

 📧 OTP Password Recovery: Integrated with the Brevo HTTP API to send secure 6-digit email verification codes for forgotten passwords.

-💬 Instagram-Style Comments: Features live star ratings, reply tagging, and 3-dot context menus (⋮) for instant comment deletion.
+💬 Instagram-Style Comments: Features live star ratings, reply tagging, and 3-dot context menus (⋮) for instant comment deletion and reporting.

 🛡️ Alias Shield (Dynamic Sync): If a user changes their username, the database automatically intercepts and cascades the update so all their past comments instantly reflect their new name and avatar.